Dear Families,

 Drop-ins will not be possible.

-Sign-ups for activities will be available on Gateway from 9 to 11 December 2025.
-The activities offered are as follows:
+Sign-ups for activities will be available on Gateway from today, 27 March, to 3 April, 2026.
+The activities offered are as follows.

 Kind regards,